jda0/workshops/_challenges/1-led.md

     - If you receive an error _Please specify 'upload_port' for environment or use global '--upload-port' option_, your hedgehog has not been recognised: try unplugging it and plugging it back in (using a different USB port if you can).

-    - PlatformIO might get confused on some Windows laptops (like versions of the Lenovo Thinkpad X1), and auto-detect your Hedgehog on the wrong COM port.
+    - Visual Studio Code might get confused on some Windows laptops (like versions of the Lenovo Thinkpad X1), and auto-detect your Hedgehog on the wrong COM port.
 To fix this, open Device Manager and look for **USB-SERIAL CH340 (COM*x*)** under **Ports (COM & LPT)** (_x_ can be any number).
 Add a line to `platformio.ini` that reads
       `upload_port = COMx` (where _x_ is the number you saw).